 Coding-Decoding is a part of reasoning ability section.
 You can attempt it brilliantly or waste a lot of time with no satisfactory responses.
-To overcome this problem, the more you practice more you will gain scores.
+To overcome this problem, the more you practice more you will gain score.

 In this article, we are going to discuss about the coding-decoding concept and various tips & tricks to tackle various kinds of questions.